Longest Valid Parentheses

 Expected Behavior:

-• The function should return a non-negative integer representing the length of the longest valid parentheses substring.
+The function should return an integer representing the length of the longest valid parentheses substring.
+If no valid substring exists, it should return 0.

 Edge Cases to Consider: